RingMeme/prompt/README.md

 **How to Use**:
 1. Go to ChatGPT or Grok
 2. Upload your photo when prompted.
 3. Copy and paste the above prompt into input field.
 4. Generate the image and download the result.
-5. (Optional) Adjust the prompt for different backgrounds or styles.
+5. (Optional) Adjust the prompt for different backgrounds, styles or describe the picture here [INSERT USER PHOTO]